learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The output is a Go structure version of the JSON response you saw earlier.

-Thus, you see how API service reads the Service Account Token and passes it onto its request to the secret store service as a way to authenticate itself.
+Thus, you see how API service reads the Service Account Token and passes it onto its request to the data store service as a way to authenticate itself.

-The secret store service retrieves the token and then checks with the Kubernetes API whether it is valid or not.
+The data store service retrieves the token and then checks with the Kubernetes API whether it is valid or not.

-If valid, the secret store service allows the request from the API service to be processed.
+If valid, the data store service allows the request from the API service to be processed.

 The implementation works well, but it suffers from three drawbacks: